NERSC/pytokio/README.md

 - `bin/` directory contains useful tools implemented on top of pytokio
-- `examples/` contains standalone Jupyter notebooks and scripts that illustrate different aspects of the pytokio API that do useful things
+- `examples/` contains standalone Jupyter notebooks and scripts that illustrate different aspects of the pytokio API that do useful things.
+They are designed to run on NERSC systems via https://jupyter.nersc.gov/.
 - `tests/` contains unit and integration tests for the pytokio library and the scripts bundled in `/bin`
 - `tokio/` is the importable Python package itself